atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 Keyframes are a bit tricky as they can't easily lean on the same pattern the previous API leans on while still encouraging static compiled strings that can be easily extracted later in time, including module traversal intricacies.

-This is probably the weakest part of this RFC currently and would love any thoughts of how best to handle them.
+This is probably the weakest part of this RFC currently and would **love any thoughts of how best to handle them**!

 ```jsx
 import { css, keyframes } from '@compiled/react';